Harbor Commission Secretary

 He has also served in top leadership roles with the San Gabriel and Lower Los Angeles Rivers and Mountains Conservancy, the Governing Board of the Alameda Corridor Transportation Authority, the Gateway Cities Council of Governments (COG) and was the COG Special Liaison to the Ports of Long Beach and Los Angeles and Co-chair of their Interstate 710 Freeway Oversight Policy Committee.
 In 2006, Washington D.C.
 Mayor Anthony Williams selected Mr. Colonna to serve as Chair of the Central Cities Council of the National League of Cities.

 Mr. Colonna was born in Chicago, moved to Long Beach at age 11, and attended St. Anthony’s Elementary and High School.
 He graduated from California State University, Long Beach, with a Bachelor of Science degree, and received his Master’s degree in Environmental Health from California State University, Northridge.
 After graduation, he joined the military where he honorably served as 1st Lieutenant in the California Army National Guard.

-He and his wife, Michelle, have been married for nearly 47 years and have three adult children – a son, Jeremy, and two daughters, Megan and Laurel.
+He and his wife, Michelle, have been married for 49 years and have three adult children – a son, Jeremy, and two daughters, Megan and Laurel.